IACS Recruitment 2016 — Research Associate Posts

 Name of the Post: Research Associate – I

-First class or a high second class B.Sc. & M.Sc.
-Degrees in Physics with minimum average marks of 55% and obtained Ph.D.
+Ph.D, B.Sc. & M.Sc. degree in Chemistry with minimum average marks of 55% marks.

 Process of Selection: